About

 - In early 2021, Jones co-sponsored two bills dealing with voting machines in Georgia, including one aimed at converting the state’s voting systems to all paper ballots, a popular policy among election deniers and adherents to conspiracy theories about Dominion Voting Systems.
 Jones has said the state’s Dominion voting machines need to be replaced, and that continuing to pay for the machines is akin to doubling down “on a bad investment.”

 - On Aug.
-10, 2021, Jones announced his candidacy to become Georgia’s Lt.
-Governor, largely on an election denier platform.
-He won, and now faces Democrat Charlie Bailey.
+10, 2021, Jones announced his candidacy lieutenant governor, running largely on an election denier platform in the GOP primary.